 - know the correct procedures for applying for student financial aid, your cost of attendance, and the types of aid available.

-- know how financial need is determined, what the criteria are for awarding financial aid, how reasonable academic progress is determined, and what you have to do to continue receiving aid.
+- know how financial need is determined, what the criteria are for offering financial aid, how reasonable academic progress is determined, and what you have to do to continue receiving aid.

 - know the type and amount of assistance you will receive, how much of your financial need has been met, and how and when you will receive your financial aid funds.